bensmrs/gendarme/README.md

 ## Usage

-Users are advised to use the `Marshal` library through the `ppx_marshal` preprocessor extension, as directly interacting with the `Marshal` module can be difficult, notably when handling record types.
+Users are advised to use the `Gendarme` library through the `ppx_marshal` preprocessor extension, as directly interacting with the `Gendarme` module can be difficult, notably when handling record types.

 Do not hesitate to browse the `tests` directory to see `ppx_marshal` in action.